 Killing bagworms can be done by hand-picking or cutting the bags from the infested tree & plants before they hatch.
 Unfortunately, this is only effective if you do not have a total infestation.

-When bagworms are too numerous to take care of by hand, then more serious bagworm treatment may be warranted with the use of a professional chemical control products.
-It is important insecticide spray is applied while the bagworms are still actively feeding so that the product will work.
+When bagworms are too numerous to take care of by hand, then more serious bagworm treatment may be warranted with the use of professional chemical control products such as insect killers.
+It is important bagworm spray is applied while the bagworms are still actively feeding so that the product will work.

 In general, a plant health care program is all about preventative care.
 Besides protecting your trees and shrubs from bagworms, it will protect against other common insects like mites and various borers.